Ghatu (dance)

-Ghatu dance (घाटु नाच) is a Nepalese folk dance of the Gurung Community of western Nepal.
-The dance is performed mainly during Baisakhi Purnima (full moon day of the nepali month Baisakhi) festival.
+Ghatu dance is a folk dance of the Gurung community of western Nepal.
+The dance is performed mainly during Baisakhi Purnima (full moon day of the Nepali month Baisakhi) festival.
 The dance is started on the previous new moon day of the same month.
 The dancers are selected on the day of Shree Panchami and then trained for three/four months.
-Alongside Gurung community, the dance is also performed by people of Magar, Dura, Balami and Kumal communities.
-Ghatu word itself is derive from Gurung word Ghaघा (means never healing wound) Tuटु (means sewing) combing both word become Ghatu घाटु.
+Besides the Gurung community, the dance is also performed by people of the Magar, Dura, Balami and Kumal communities.
+The word Ghatu is derived from the Gurung word Ghaघा (meaning a never-healing wound) Tuटु (meaning sewing) combing both word become Ghatu घाटु.
 As explained by Ghatu Gurus this dance is performend remembering tragic story of Gurung King and Queen.

 Performance

 In Ghatu dance performance, the story of king Pashramu and queen Yambawati (or Champawati) is presented, it is believed that they originated in Lamjung district pas gau village which is predominant by Gurung people, this village itself carries King Name Parshramu (pas gau).
 Among the two main Ghatu dancers (known as Ghatusari), one plays the role of the king and other plays the role of the queen.
 King Pashramu goes on a hunt where he meets Yambawati.
 They marry each other.
 They have a child.
 King Pashramu goes on a war, where he dies.
 The queen then decides to go on a Sati and immolate herself on her husband's pyre.
 The dancers goes in a trance state during the dance.

 There are two type of Ghatu dances: